SylvesterOtuGraham/alx-system_engineering-devops/0x00-shell_basics/README.md

 3.Display current directory contents in a long format 4.Display current directory contents, including hidden files (starting with .) usethe long format 5.Display current directory contents.
-6.make directori in another directory
+6.make directory in another directory
+7.move a file to a directory